mateuswetah/A11Y-Buttons/readme.txt

 We keep track of font-size and contrast toggle state preferences across pages using [sessionStorage](https://developer.mozilla.org/pt-BR/docs/Web/API/Window/sessionStorage "MDN documentation for the browser sessionStorage").

+= Can I have accesskey on each button? =

+Originally, we planned to have a simple feature to add `accesskey` to each button.
+After reading [this](https://webaim.org/techniques/keyboard/accesskey#spec "WebAIM article about accesskey"), we gave up.

 == Screenshots ==

 1. The A11Y Buttons parent block, which accepts different buttons inside it with layout settings and icon display options.
 2. A "Skip to content" button selected;
-3. The published page view, with the accessibility buttons;
+3. The published page view, with the accessibility buttons on top;
 4. High contrast mode activated;
 5. Font size increased;
 6. Font size decreased;